There is an increasing cultural emphasis on the importance of self-love and self-care.

 A Parting Thought

-The difference between selfishness and self-love is important to understand because self-love allows us to be our own best friend as well as a loving friend to others.
+The difference between these two states of mind is important to understand because authentic self-love allows us to be our own best friend as well as a loving friend to others.

 We don’t need more selfishness, but we definitely need more self-love.